pblood66/obsidian/Fall 2025/ARTHC 202/Second Half/Lecture 19 - Fractured View 20th Century.md

 #### Bellows, Both Members of the Same Club, 1909
 - boxing matches in early 20th century
 - Faces feel unnatural
+- captures the weird abandon that we get when we go to events like that
+	- It's okay to act in certain ways that would not be okay in others
+	- it's a boxing match
 -
 ## Stieglitz
 ## The Armory Show